wp-plugins/game-schedules/readme.txt

 * Removed the "current time" field in the widget and argument in the shortcode.
 This was used only for testing and is not really needed.
 (There are other ways to test.)
 * Removed Quick Edit link from the editor.
 (It broke things and was unnecessary.)

+= 2.1 =
+This version includes the following upgrades and bug fixes:
+* Added the option for a link from a game's location field (displayed in the shortcode table and the countdown widget) to a specified URL.
+* Corrected a typo that make the new links on opponent entries not work in every scenario.
+* Fixed several bugs in the stylesheet and how it loads (enqueues).

 == Upgrade Notice ==

-The current version of Game Schedules requires WordPress 3.2.1 or higher.
-It has been tested up to 3.3.1.
+The current version of Game Schedules has been tested up to 3.4.2.
 If you use older version of WordPress, good luck!
 If you are using a newer version, please let me know how the plugin works, especially if you encounter problems.

 Upgrading to this version of Game Schedules should not impact any existing schedules.
 (But backup your DB before you upgrade, just in case. :)